 44. Cooking together can make love stronger.

 45. We become what we behold, says Blake.
-So choose your focus well.
+So what are you looking at?

 46. It is better to burn out than to fade away.